GPUs

 Check Price on Amazon

-RDNA 4 brings meaningful IPC gains over RDNA 3.
-The RX 9060 XT 8GB edges out the RTX 5060 in straight rasterization in most titles (by approximately 3–5%), while NVIDIA leads in ray tracing and wins decisively when DLSS 4 Multi Frame Generation is in play.
-If you don’t care about ray tracing and want maximum raw frames in raster workloads, the RX 9060 XT 8GB is the pick.
+RDNA 4 delivers meaningful IPC gains over RDNA 3.
+The RX 9060 XT 8GB edges out the RTX 5060 in straight rasterization in most titles (roughly 3–5%), while NVIDIA leads in ray tracing and wins clearly when DLSS 4 Multi Frame Generation is active.
+For raster-focused gaming without ray tracing, the RX 9060 XT is the call.

 The ASRock Steel Legend cooler is triple-fan, quiet, and keeps the GPU under 75°C at sustained load.
-The metal backplate is a nice build-quality touch at this price.
+The metal backplate is a solid build-quality touch at this price.

 3. ASRock Intel Arc B580 Challenger 12GB OC